Introduction to Python

 (5, int)

-number to type int
+A complex number cannot be converted to type int

 or type float